Building a House

 In this layout, there is an inner yard which is walled all around, yard toward which all the windows and low security doors open.

-The advantages are: excellent security (even without shatterproof windows), maximum privacy inside (because it has no windows toward the outside), excellent privacy outside (unless the neighboring houses raise above the yard wall), low noise (because only walls are exposed to the outside noise), excellent visual design potential (because all yard facing walls can be glass), excellent functional access to the inner yard from (near) the kitchen, great earthquake stability.
+The advantages are: excellent security (even without shatterproof windows), maximum privacy inside (because it has no windows toward the outside), excellent privacy outside (unless the neighboring houses raise above the yard wall), low noise (because only walls are exposed to the outside noise), excellent visual design potential (because all yard facing walls can be glass), excellent functional access to the inner yard from (near) the kitchen, a lot of space around the yard for the windows (of various rooms), great earthquake stability.

 The disadvantages are: hides the view from the location (which is not a problem inside cities), confined space outside, wasted space for hallways as more bedrooms are added, blocks sunrise and sunset light from lighting the front porch (because the sun is low), more exposed to possible back ups from the sewer.